EdoardoVigano/Virtual-Extensive-Read-Across-VERA-/README.md

 ## INSTALLATION
 ### HOW TO INSTALL
 1. python and Anaconda are both required
 - Download and install Anaconda from https://www.anaconda.com/distribution/.
 Choose Anaconda with Python 3
 - Open the Anaconda Prompt (anaconda3).
 - Create and activate a new RDKit Python environment (my-rdkit-env) with the following commands:

         ```
         conda create -c https://conda.anaconda.org/rdkit -n my-rdkit-env rdkit
         conda activate my-rdkit-env
         ```

 2. install all packages above in your env:

+Use the following command to install python libraries required for VERA.
+        ```
+        pip install package_name
+        #(e.g. : pip install pandas)
+        ```
+        You can find all packages required in the first chunk of VERA.ipynb file:
 ```python

         # Data Analisys library